AI-and-Blockchain/S23_PredictChain/creds/readme.md

 # Credential Files

 In this folder, there will need to be several `*.creds` files containing the credentials for the project.

-These have been omitted from the public repository for security reasons and will have to be filled manually with the help of project contributors.
+> **_NOTE_:** You may ignore the below instructions if this folder has already been filled out with the recommended files.

 These are as follows: